 DPC7.5.2 In addition to the requirements in DPC7.4, the DNO has an obligation under CC 3.3 of the Grid Code to ensure that all relevant Grid Code Connection Condition requirements are met by Medium Power Stations.
 These requirements are summarised in CC 3.4 of the Grid Code.
 It is incumbent on Medium Power Stations to comply with the relevant Grid Code requirements listed in CC3.4 of the Grid Code as part of compliance with this Distribution Code.
 Note that a DC Converter installation of capacity greater than 50MW and less than 100MW is considered to be a Medium Power Station for the purposes of Grid Code compliance in this Distribution Code.

-DPC7.5.3 Where data is required by NGC from Medium Power Stations, nothing in the Grid Code or Distribution Code precludes the Generator from providing the information directly to NGC in accordance with Grid Code requirements.
+DPC7.5.3 Where data is required by NGESO from Medium Power Stations, nothing in the Grid Code or Distribution Code precludes the Generator from providing the information directly to NGESO in accordance with Grid Code requirements.
 However, a copy of the information should always be provided in parallel to the DNO.

 DPC7.5.4 Grid Code Connection Conditions Compliance

 DPC7.5.4.1 The technical designs and parameters of the Embedded Medium Power Stations will comply with the relevant Connection Conditions of the Grid Code.
-A statement to this effect, stating compliance with OC5.8 of the Grid Code is required to be presented to the DNO, for onward transmission to NGC, before commissioning of the Power Station.
+A statement to this effect, stating compliance with OC5.8 of the Grid Code is required to be presented to the DNO, for onward transmission to NGESO, before commissioning of the Power Station.
 Note that the statement might need to be resubmitted post commissioning when assumed values etc have been confirmed.

-DPC7.5.4.2 Should the Generator make any material change to such designs or parameters as will have any effect on the statement of compliance referred to in DPC7.5.4.1, the Generator must notify the change to the DNO, as soon as reasonably practicable, who will in turn notify NGC.
+DPC7.5.4.2 Should the Generator make any material change to such designs or parameters as will have any effect on the statement of compliance referred to in DPC7.5.4.1, the Generator must notify the change to the DNO, as soon as reasonably practicable, who will in turn notify NGESO.

-DPC7.5.4.3 Tests to ensure Grid Code compliance may be specified by NGC in accordance with the Grid Code.
+DPC7.5.4.3 Tests to ensure Grid Code compliance may be specified by NGESO in accordance with the Grid Code.
 It is the Generator’s responsibility to carry out these tests

-DPC7.5.4.4 Where NGC can reasonably demonstrate that for Total System stability issues the Medium Power Station should be fitted with a power system stabiliser, NGC will notify the DNO who will then require it to be fitted for compliance with this DPC7.5.4.4.
+DPC7.5.4.4 Where NGESO can reasonably demonstrate that for Total System stability issues the Medium Power Station should be fitted with a power system stabiliser, NGESO will notify the DNO who will then require it to be fitted for compliance with this DPC7.5.4.4.

 Figure 1 DISTRIBUTION PLANNING AND CONNECTION CODE 8